Mrcubix/Osu-MapSync/README.md

 Testing is the only thing left to be done

-Right now this tool only support Windows
+Right now this tool support Windows
+Linux and MacOS hasn't been tested yet

 Todo list: